jacobpstein/GeorgetownCrimeAnalysis/README.md

 # Repo moved

-This repo has been moved to the boston-crime report [here](https://github.com/georgetown-analytics/boston-crime).
+This repo has been moved to the boston-crime repo [here](https://github.com/georgetown-analytics/boston-crime).